backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/DVA - Extra Notes.md

 - *Reserved concurrency of the lambda* should be **less** than the number of *database connections*.
 - **DynamoDB Adaptive Capacity** is *available for both provisioned and on-demand capacity modes*, and provides *automatic adjustment of capacity* based on actual usage patterns to improve the scalability and cost-effectiveness of DynamoDB applications.
 - Go for **SSE-KMS over SSE-S3** when the question demands **auditing** features.
+- We for *encryption at rest in kinesis* we can enable *server side encryption*.